somlin/datasciencecoursera/Getting_cleaning_data_pro_assign/CodeBook.md

 >Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

+>- The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+- The gyroscope units are rad/seg.

 --------
 ### DESCRIPTION OF VARIABLES PRESENT IN THE DATA SET